 The trick is deciding what exactly you want from your iPad POS system in the first place.
 Here are your top five options so that you can get an idea of which best address what your business needs out of a tablet or iPad POS system.

 If you’re looking for a countertop POS system powered by an iPad, then the Square Stand is your top option.
 The Square Stand iPad POS system is actually a bundle of three forms of Square POS hardware:

-As far as software for this iPad point of sale system goes, you’ll operate this iPad POS through the same Square Point of Sale app that you would run mobile Square POS systems with.
-You’ll simply download this free point of sale app to your iPad, create a Square account, and plug your iPad into your Square Stand hardware.
+As far as software, you’ll operate this iPad POS through the same Square Point of Sale app that you would run on a mobile device.
+Simply download the free point of sale app to your iPad, create a Square account, and plug your iPad into your Square Stand hardware.
 Now, you’ve got yourself a fully-functioning iPad POS system.

-Alternatively, if you’re looking for more mobility than a countertop iPad POS system can allow your team, then look to the aptly named Clover Go.
-In the years since Square first hit the scene, Clover POS systems have seriously given them a run for their money.
+Alternatively, if you’re looking for more mobility than a countertop iPad POS system can provide your business, then look to the aptly named Clover Go.
+In the years since Square first hit the scene, Clover POS systems have given them a serious run for their money.
 One of their most competitive iPad POS system offerings is their card reader, the Clover Go.

 To access Clover POS software, though, you’ll need to pay a monthly fee.
 Clover Register Lite will cost you $14 a month, and Clover Register will cost you $29 a month, although your first month of software will be free.

 If you choose Clover Register Lite, payment processing fees will be 2.7% of the transaction value, plus $0.10 per in-person transaction.
 In-person payments for Clover Register users will only cost 2.3% of the transaction value, plus $0.10 per transaction.

 All in all, if you’re looking for a tablet POS system—rather than specifically an iPad POS system—then the Clover Go will be your best option that’s compatible with non-Apple tablets.